-The City continually seeks out opportunities for the engagement of our community members and will continue to pursue cultural programming opportunities, services and amenities to ensure an
+The City continually seeks out opportunities for the engagement of our community members and will continue to pursue cultural programming opportunities, services and amenities to ensure an open, hospitable experience.

 Novi Community Schools - Utilizing a coordinated partnership, both public agencies have the ability to use public resources and serve citizens with higher quality recreation programming for specific areas.